ethanabrooks/dissertation/adpp.typ

 In this work, we chose to focus on partially observable domains.
 This ensures that both the initial policy and the initial model in our downstream domain will be suboptimal, since the true dynamics or reward function cannot be inferred until the agent has gathered experience.
-Recovering the optimal policy will require policy improvement along side model improvement.
+Recovering the optimal policy will side model improvement.
 Model improvement will occur as the agent collects experience and the transformer context is populated with transitions drawn from the current dynamics and reward functions.
 Policy improvement relies on the mechanisms detailed in the previous sections.
 One hypothesis that our experiments test is whether these learning processes can successfully happen concurrently.

 All of our experiments occur within a discrete, partially observable,
 $5 times 5$ grid world.
 The agent has four actions, up, left, down, right.
 For